 Mammography is performed on an outpatient basis.

 During mammography, a specially qualified radiologic technologist will position your breast in the mammography unit.
-Your breast will be placed on a special platform and compressed with a paddle (often made of clear Plexiglas or other plastic).
+Your breast will be placed on a special platform and compressed with a clear plastic paddle.
 The technologist will gradually compress your breast.

 Breast compression is necessary in order to: